bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/docs/node-docs-full.md

 Our applications can now run for hours inside a browser, rather than being just a few form validation rules or simple scripts.

 In this _new world_, compiling JavaScript makes perfect sense because while it might take a little bit more to have the JavaScript _ready_, once done it's going to be much more performant than purely interpreted code.

+# Run Node.js scripts from the command line